 I don’t have immense satori moments often, but I’d been time traveling through the Vedas for hours and still had a foot in distant past, so when I saw that crude flyer asking people to come to the sunset-view ridge of Mt.
 Tam at 4:20 PM on April 20th, it assumed Biblical proportions in my mind, and I expressed these feelings instantly, because this was a sign, and something that could be employed to give meaning to my Cannabis Cup ceremony and also help make marijuana legal.
 But for those not into numerology or the study of secret societies, this is just silliness with no meaning.
 Some people “got” 420 and employed the magic to enhance their cannabis experience and help legitimize pot in ceremony, while for others, it remained a joke and nothing more.

 Certainly Chef RA, Jack Herer, Rodger Belknap, Thom Harris, Linda Noel and Debby Goldsberry “got” 420.
 They were the shock troops in the hemp legalization movement, who helped me found the Freedom Fighters, the first national hemp legalization group.
 For many years we drove to rallies in a Psychedelic Bus (a new one each year as they were always breaking down).
 We hosted free campgrounds, with free kitchens, and published a free newsletter.
 Back then, the rallies were all held at precisely high noon, a trend that would continue for well over a decade.
 But the Freedom Fighters always held council at 4:20 PM, passed a feather and plotted how to best legalize in our lifetime.
+Just as every year, one of the Freedom Fighters was selected by open council to attend the Cannabis Cup as a celebrity judge.

-In 1993, I held the first 420 council at the Cannabis Cup, but it was a clumsy ceremony, as no one but me had any idea what 420 represented, including Jack Herer.
-Some people will claim 420 was already widespread within the Grateful Dead community in the 1980s, but that is not true.
-It was known to teenagers who lived in Marin County.
-But in 1994, at the 7th Cup, my 420 ceremony blossomed and became epic and stayed that way for the next 15 years or so.
+The following year, however, at the 7th Cup, my 420 ceremony blossomed and became epic and stayed that way for the next 15 years or so.
 Most of the chiefs of cannabis you’ll find in Amsterdam today attended that first big 420 ceremony and spoke from their hearts.
 Eagle Bill was a major force elevating those ceremonies and it could not have happened like it did without him.
 I ran into Bill on my way to open the Pax Party House on opening day, and noticed he carried a hand-carved staff.
 I asked if he would like to be the ceremonial high priest and use his staff in place of a feather.
 The impact of this request on Eagle Bill was profound.
 To say Eagle Bill “got” 420 would be a vast understatement, as he rapidly elevated to become the primary guiding spirit of the event.

 I was arranging everything around the afternoon 420, but the crew got so devoted they began doing 420 AM ceremonies, and these rapidly became the most legendary parties at the Cup and everyone collected photos of themselves under the clock at exactly 4:20.